Fayette – One of The Hidden Treasures of Michigan’s Upper Peninsula

 HISTORY

 Fayette was once a relatively big town.
 Name after the Jackson Iron Company agent, Fayette Brown, who chose the site.
-The site of town was chosen for the quiet bay, available nearby hardwood and limestone needed for smelting.
+The site of the town was chosen for the quiet bay, available nearby hardwood, and limestone needed for smelting.
 It had 500 residents.
-Most of them – immigrants from Canada, Britain and other countries in northern Europe.
+Most of them were immigrants from Canada, Britain, and other countries in northern Europe.

 Fayette was in operation for 24 years.
-When the iron market began to decline, the owning company close the town in 1891.
+When the iron market began to decline, the owning company closed the town in 1891.

 After closing, many residents left the town, but some stayed, and the town became a fishing village.